LinhTran263/connections-lab/Project3/README.md

 # Building the town.
 Send your messages.
+Houses will create a town, messages will create a book.

 ## Idea
 I want this to be a place people can interact in a more visualized zone rather than a simple 2D UI.
 My intinital idea was having a 3 dimensional town that people can walk around and send mails to the house they wanted.
 However, since the implementation is quite difficult, I changed it so that every house represents every users and they can send the messages to everyone in the community.
 In other words, everyone that visits the website can read the motivational quotes/a wish/ anything from strangers.
 By this, I want to create a community sense on the internet without people actually talking to each other.